elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

 >
 > The **NTP** protocol provides additional information to improve accuracy.
 Four timestamps are used to allow the calculation of round-trip time and server response time.
 In order for a system in its role as **NTP** client to synchronize with a reference time server, a packet is sent with an “originate timestamp”.
 When the packet arrives, the time server adds a “receive timestamp”.
 After processing the request for time and date information and just before returning the packet, it adds a “transmit timestamp”.
 When the returning packet arrives at the **NTP** client, a “receive timestamp” is generated.
 The client can now calculate the total round trip time and by subtracting the processing time derive the actual traveling time.
 By assuming the outgoing and return trips take equal time, the single-trip delay in receiving the NTP data is calculated.
 The full **NTP** algorithm is much more complex then presented here.
 >
 > Each packet containing time information received is not immediately acted upon, but is subject to validation checks and then used together with several other samples to arrive at a reasonably good estimate of the time.
-This is then compared to the system clock to determine the time offset, that is to say, the difference between the system clock&#8217;s time and what **ntpd** has determined the time should be.
+This is then compared to the system clock to determine the time offset, that is to say, the difference between the system clock's time and what **ntpd** has determined the time should be.
 The system clock is adjusted slowly, at most at a rate of 0.5ms per second, to reduce this offset by changing the frequency of the counter being used.
 It will take at least 2000 seconds to adjust the clock by 1 second using this method.
 This slow change is referred to as slewing and cannot go backwards.
 If the time offset of the clock is more than 128ms (the default setting), **ntpd** can “**step**” the clock forwards or backwards.
 If the time offset at system start is greater than 1000 seconds then the user, or an installation script, should make a manual adjustment.
 With the **-g** option to the **ntpd** command (used by default), any offset at system start will be corrected, but during normal operation only offsets of up to 1000 seconds will be corrected.
 >
 > Some software may fail or produce an error if the time is changed backwards.
 For systems that are sensitive to step changes in the time, the threshold can be changed to 600s instead of 128ms using the **-x** option (unrelated to the **-g** option).
 Using the **-x** option to increase the stepping limit from 0.128s to 600s has a drawback because a different method of controlling the clock has to be used.
 It disables the kernel clock discipline and may have a negative impact on the clock accuracy.
 The **-x** option can be added to the **/etc/sysconfig/ntpd** configuration file.